-The March 14 and May 2, 2020 administrations of the SAT have both been cancelled.
+The March 14, May 2, and June 6, 2020 administrations of the SAT have been cancelled.
 Any students who were registered will receive a refund, and the College Board plans to provide future testing opportunities as soon as is feasible.
 More information is available on the College Board's website.

 ACT has rescheduled the April 4 national test to June 13 across the U.S. Students registered for the 4/4 test should receive an email and should visit the ACT website for further information.

 The College Board continues to update their website regarding AP exams.

 IB recently updated their website and continue to do so.
 COVID-19 (Coronavirus) update page.

 School districts must provide meals to low-income children during school closures related to COVID-19.
 Schools are encouraged to develop a plan that best meets the needs of those in their community, and we again encourage you to access your district’s website for distribution points or your specific district’s plan.
 Guidance from NYS Ed.
 Dept' on Food Distribution